 The materials that will have the most impact on the overall price of a bathroom remodel include tile, fixtures, cabinetry and plumbing.
 The type and quality of these materials will largely determine the cost of a renovation project.

 Tile is often one of the most expensive elements of a bathroom remodel.
 Natural stone, porcelain and ceramic tiles all offer a variety of options for texture and design, but come with higher installation costs than budget options like vinyl or laminate.

 Fixtures such as sinks, tubs and toilets are often essential components in remodelling and all vary in cost depending on size, style and type.
 You may be able to save some money by reusing existing fixtures or selecting more economical options, however this might not always be an option.

 Cabinetry is an important component of any bathroom design.
 Selecting cabinets that match the style of your bathroom can help add a sense of harmony and beauty to the overall look.
 Cabinets also come in a wide range of sizes, styles and prices to fit any budget.

 Finally, plumbing fixtures and labour can combine to make up a substantial cost component in a bathroom remodel.
 It is possible to save money in this area by opting for cheaper pipe fittings or installing the pipes yourself if you have experience in this task.
-However it is also essential to ensure that all installations are up to code to avoid future costly remediation problems or damage to your home.
+However, it is also essential to ensure that all installations are up to standard to avoid future costly remediation problems or damage to your home.